noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/exeter.rst

 ~~~~~~~~~~~~

 Longest uninterrupted vaulted ceiling in the whole world
-The ONLY cathedral with two squres towers, one on each wall,giving it a UNIQUE footprint amongst our bishop\'s seats.
+The ONLY cathedral with two squres towers

 Final Score